apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 CAS can be configured to support FIDO2 WebAuthn authentication using QR codes.
-Once enabled, [this feature](../mfa/FIDO2-WebAuthn-Authentication-QRCode.html) allows users to authenticate using a FIDO2-enabled device by scanning a QR code presented by CAS.
+Once enabled, [this feature](../mfa/FIDO2-WebAuthn-Authentication-QRCode.html) allows users to authenticate using a FIDO2-enabled secondary device by scanning a QR code presented by CAS.

 ## Other Stuff